bjagg/lif-core/docs/LIF_Component_Design_Document-LIF_Query_Planner.md

 The **Query Planner** can serve a read query either asynchronously or synchronously, depending on whether it can be served entirely from **LIF Cache** or if it needs to fetch data from source data systems.

-The **Query Planner** will follow the steps below in accordance with its role in LIF to serve a *LIF write query.* Responses from other components are included in-line as relevant.
+(Possible Future Roadmap Item) The **Query Planner** will follow the steps below in accordance with its role in LIF to serve a *LIF write query.* Responses from other components are included in-line as relevant.

 1. To initiate the process of saving data, the **Query Planner** receives a *LIF query* with specified learner data from **LIF API**.